ArrowrIcon Home icon

 North London family grocer's shop in 1945

 A family grocer shop in 1945, courtesy of Viv Nunn.
-The shop belonged to her grandfather and was there until the early 1960s.
+The shop belonged to her grandfather, C.W.Pyle and has his name above the shop.

 Notice outside a family grocers shop in London, 1945